nvidia-cosmos/cosmos-reason1/examples/post_training/README.md

 ## Evaluation

-To evaluate the post-trained model, run the [Cosmos Reason1 Benchmark](../benchmark/README.md).
+To evaluate the post-trained model, run the [Cosmos-Reason1 Benchmark](../benchmark/README.md).